VT-GAN: Cooperative Tabular Data Synthesis using Vertical Federated Learning: Related Work

 \subsection{Vertical Federated Learning}

-When Horizontal Federated Learning (HFL) is being thoroughly studied \cite{mcmahan2017communication, yang2019federated}, Vertical Federated Learning (VFL) starts to gain more attention recently~\cite{hu2019fdml,wu2020privacy,liu2020federated,cheng2021secureboost,fu2021vf2boost,fu2022blindfl,fu2022towards}.
+While Horizontal Federated Learning (HFL) has been thoroughly studied \cite{mcmahan2017communication, yang2019federated}, Vertical Federated Learning (VFL) starts to gain more attention more recently~\cite{hu2019fdml,wu2020privacy,liu2020federated,cheng2021secureboost,fu2021vf2boost,fu2022blindfl,fu2022towards}.
 Among them, \cite{hu2019fdml} assumes that the label holder client's labels can be directly shared with others, which directly violates privacy.
 SecureBoost is proposed in \cite{cheng2021secureboost} to use a lossless approach for training Gradient-Boosted Decision Trees (GBDT) in VFL scenario.
 VF$^{2}$Boost \cite{fu2021vf2boost} focuses on improving the efficiency of the GBDT algorithm under VFL setting by adopting a concurrent training protocol to reduce the idle periods.
 Liu et al. \cite{liu2020federated} achieve VFL Random Forest (RF) training based on the assumption of a third-party trusted server.
 In \cite{wu2020privacy}, the authors consider the use of Classification and Regression Trees (CART) in a VFL setting, which does not require the involvement of a third party but has the drawback of exponential complexity as the tree becomes deeper.
 Homomorphic Encryption (HE) and Secrete Sharing technologies are comprehensively applied in BlindFL \cite{fu2022blindfl} to protect VFL from most privacy attacks.
 An efficient VFL training framework with cached-enable local updates is proposed in \cite{fu2022towards} to address the communication bottleneck across multiple participants.
 Li et al. \cite{li2021federated} address the matrix factorization problem in VFL for training recommendation models.
-Local Differential Privacy (LDP) is studied and applied to VFL tree boosting models in \cite{li2022opboost}.
 Though not designed for VFL, He et al. \cite{he2020transnet} propose TransNet to encrypt vertically partitioned data before sending it to the neural network, whereas the bottom model in VFL offers similar functionality.
 FedDA~\cite{zhang2022data} trains separate GANs in each participant under VFL to achieve data augmentation.
 However, their study is centered on image generation, which is not a natural use case for VFL.
-Furthermore, their study is limited to only two clients and does not incorporate the use of a conditional vector. \algo trains only one GAN, adopts conditional vector, and supports multiple clients.
+Furthermore, their study does not incorporate the use of a conditional vector. \algo trains only one GAN, adopts conditional vector, and supports multiple clients.